Lampazos, Nuevo León: History

-Lampazos was founded November 12, 1698 by Fray Diego de Salazar under the name of “San Antonio de la Nueva Tlaxcala y misión de Nuestra Señora de los Dolores de la Punta de Lampazos” until 1877, its name was changed to Villa de Lampazos.
+Lampazos was founded November 12, 1698 by Fray Diego de Salazar under the name of “San Antonio de la Nueva Tlaxcala y misión de Nuestra Señora de los Dolores de la Punta de Lampazos”.
+In 1877, its name was changed to Villa de Lampazos.
 Today, it is known as “Lampazos de Naranjo” in honor to a hero of the French intervention and the Reformation, general Francisco Naranjo.
 In 1935, Its territorial extension was reduced because the municipality of Anáhuac was created.
 On December 28, 1977 Lampazos grew and was classified as a city.
 Owing to the great number of historical people, the municipality is known as “the land of illustrious men”.
 Among them: General Francisco Naranjo de la Garza (1839–1908), General Santiago Vidaurri Valdes, General Juan Zuazua Esparza, Captain Juan Ignacio Ramon, General Pablo González Garza, General Heliodoro T. Perez Trevino, Nemesio Garcia Naranjo, General Antonio I. Villareal, among others.

 In 1870, Lampazos suffered what may have been the last of many Comanche raids into northern Mexico.
 The Comanche reportedly killed 30 persons in the municipality.